VirajPatel786/LeetCode-Journal/Explore Card Track/1. The LeetCode Beginner's Guide/README.md

 # LeetCode Beginner's Guide

-This directory contains my solutions and notes from the LeetCode Beginner's Guide, a curated set of problems designed to introduce and strengthen fundamental coding concepts.
+This directory contains my solutions and notes from the **LeetCode Beginner's Guide**, a curated set of problems designed to introduce and strengthen fundamental coding concepts.
 The problems in this guide are perfect for newcomers to coding and those looking to solidify their understanding of the basics.

 ## Purpose